iluvjava/Maths/AMATH 581/Adam B.M.md

 And then this new $y_{n + 1}$ is gotten from the predicted: $y_{n + 1}^n$ from the explicit method.
 This is going to be a bit faster comparing just directly using the explicit method for the problem.

-This Multi-Stepping schcme has an accuracy that varies a lot, and the `ode311` is one of the multi-stepping method that uses this principle, and when the ODEs gets challenging, it's going to make the $\Delta t$ smaller.
+This Multi-Stepping scheme has an accuracy that varies a lot, and the `ode311` is one of the multi-stepping method that uses this principle, and when the ODEs gets challenging, it's going to make the $\Delta t$ smaller.

 ---